MDkontroller/uRAD_ROS2/README.md

 # uRAD ROS2 Package

-A ROS2 package for interfacing with uRAD radar sensors.
+A ROS2 package for interfacing with [uRAD radar](https://urad.es/en/).
 This package provides nodes for data acquisition, processing, and visualization of radar data.

 ## Overview